Inventory Reduction

 There are two things you should know about O-Boxes:

-1. Most O-Boxes are available in either Regular or Large size.
+1. O-Boxes are available in either Regular or Large size.
 To use the Regular size, your Hanging Uprights must be 24" apart.
 To use the Large size, your Hanging Uprights must be 30" apart.

 O-Box